 Weather in Helsinki

-Winter: The winter months are cold in Helsinki and the breeze from the sea makes the coldness to go even deeper in your bones.
-The temperature in December goes on both sides of 0°C. December is often slushy and rainy.
-January and February are drier months and the snow falls are more frequent.
-The temperature varies on both sides of 0°C but the temperature can drop even to -15°C, so it's better to observe the weather forecast.
+Winter: The winter months are cold in Helsinki, and the breeze from the sea makes it feel even colder.
+Temperatures in December vary on both sides of 0°C. December is often slushy and rainy.
+January and February are drier months, and it snows more frequently.
+Temperatures vary on both sides of 0°C but may drop to as low as -15°C, so it's better to observe the weather forecast.

-Spring: March can still be snowy and temperatures are are close to 0°C. In April the sunshine is more frequent and the snow starts to melt, as the temperature goes over 0°C. May is still mild with temperatures around 10-15 degrees.
+Spring: March can be snowy with temperatures close to 0°C. In April, sunshine is more frequent, and snow starts to melt as temperatures surpass 0°C. May is still mild with temperatures around 10-15 degrees.

-Summer: June, July and August are the sunniest and warmest months in Helsinki and ideal time for a visit.
-July and August are warmer in average than June.
-The temperature is at 20°C and over.
-During the hottest days, the temperature gets even to 30°C, however the weather is very volatile and the temperature can be as well around 10°C.
+Summer: June, July and August are the sunniest and warmest months in Helsinki and an ideal time for a visit.
+On average, July and August are warmer than June.
+Temperatures are at 20°C and above.
+During the hottest days, temperatures exceed 30°C, but the weather may change a lot; cooler periods with about 10°C are also possible.